-(c) Certification of Compliance and Motion for Entry of Discharge Order in Individual Chapter 12 Cases.
+(b)(c) Certification of Compliance and Motion for Entry of Discharge Order in Individual Chapter 12 Cases pursuant to § 1228(a).

-In order to obtain a discharge under § 1228(a), every individual chapter 12 debtor must file a certification of compliance with 28 U.S.C. § 1746 and a motion for entry of a discharge order.
+In order to obtain a discharge under § 1228(a) of the Code, every individuala chapter 12 debtor must file a certification of compliance with 28 U.S.C. § 1746 and a motion for entry of a discharge order.